-And since drones can be deployed rapidly, just about anywhere, their use eliminates the need of sending surveying crew into hazardous areas, like rooftops, ledges, roadways, unstable soil, and steep embankments.
+Because drones can be deployed rapidly, just about anywhere, their use eliminates the need of sending surveying crew into hazardous areas, like rooftops, ledges, roadways, unstable soil, and steep embankments.
 Even inaccessible features, such as cell phone towers and treetops, can be mapped easily through the use of drones.

 And even though the drone’s high-end positioning system meant that precision depended little on ground control, the team collected 23 well-distributed control points to compute the transformation for redundancy and to provide enough data for meaningful statistics.

 The researchers further studied the economic viability of drone mapping by conducting a rooftop survey for a solar panel installation.
 The team collected aerial data on three grocery store rooftops, ranging between 3 acres and 7 acres, in a single day.
-Without putting any worker on the roof, all features were extracted in stereo, including gas lines, roof vents, HVAC units, skylights, and electrical panels.
+Without putting any workers on the roof, all features were extracted in stereo, including gas lines, roof vents, HVAC units, skylights, and electrical panels.
 While conventional terrestrial surveying would have taken 12 days from the project’s kickoff to the final delivery, ‘flight to delivery’ took only 7 days – realizing a 41 percent cost savings and a 58 percent savings in time.

+To learn more about the DJI drone and payloads that are right for your organization, check out our surveying buyers guide.
 If you wish to read the complete report with detailed testing methodology and accuracy results, access it for free here.